withastro/astro/CONTRIBUTING.md

 Exiting prerelease mode should happen once an experimental release is ready to go from `npm install astro@next` to `npm install astro`.
 Only a core contributor run these steps.
 These steps should be run before

-- Run: `yarn changeset pre enter next` in the project root
+- Run: `yarn changeset pre exit` in the project root
 - Create a new PR from the changes created by this command.
 - Review, approve, and more the PR to enter prerelease mode.
 - If successful, The "Version Packages (next)" PR (if one exists) will now say "Version Packages".